cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 of a link counts also as identification, since it is needed to address attributes, that are attached by the satellite*

-## Mapping of attribute fields to key sets
-When the source row contains data of multiple keys for the same object and fields with attributes or measures of that object it is necessary, to define, which set of attributes belong to wich set of keys.

-The following scenarios can appear on key level:
-- Distinct key fields for every set
-- Some common and some distinct key fields for every set (e.g. in "multi client" applications, having the client field in every table)

-On attribute level, there are these scenarios possible (most likely options listed first)
-- Attribute fields only belong to one defined key set (Often the "primary" key set)
-- distinct attribute fields for all or a subset of key sets
-- some common and some distinct attribute fields for all or a subset of key sets
-- one set of attribute fields, that has to be applied for all key sets

 ## Properties of relation data
 - Relation data always must contain the business key columns of all participants.
 - Data sets with multiple relations to the same object must contain multiple instances of